Lately, you heard the word Colombia regularly in everyday conversations. And as a curious person, you’re wondering

 Yes, Colombia was a big mess.

 And as you can see in the diagram above, everyone was fighting with everyone.
-Hence, was Colombia safe in the 80’s?
+Hence, was Colombia safe to visit in the 80’s?
 The answer is NO.

 Then Pablo died in 1993.
 It didn’t improve much the situation of Colombia, but at least the bombs stopped.
 However, the commerce of Cocaine and Diamonds was (and still is) too lucrative.
 Drug Cartels, paramilitaries, and left wings weren’t willing to stop.